sudo-self/Rpi-shairport-sync/README.md

 `$ ./configure --sysconfdir=/etc --with-alsa --with-pa --with-avahi --with-ssl=openssl --with-metadata --with-soxr --with-systemd`

 * Omit the `--with-soxr` if the libsoxr library is not available.
-* For installation into a System V system, replace the `--with-systemd` with `--with-systemv`.
+* For installation into a System V system, add `--with-libdaemon` and replace the `--with-systemd` with `--with-systemv`.
 * If you intend to use Shairport Sync with PulseAudio in the standard user mode, it can not be a system service, so you should omit both `--with-systemd` and `--with-systemv`.
+If you want to be able to daemonise Shairport Sync without installing it as a service, include the `--with-libdaemon` flag.

 **Build and Install the Application:**